DanyLan/Terraform/README.md

 ![](https://github.com/DanyLan/Terraform/blob/main/Screenshot%202020-10-09%20at%2014.51.44.png)

-# Create a Service account
+# Create a VPC network

 Create the main.tf file where <name> is the name of your key.